inseven/incontext/README.md

 7. **Check that the JSON feed works**
 8. Pass-through site metadata so that things like tags can be rendered correctly
 9. Check that gifs are transformed correctly
-10. 360 photos aren't processed correctly
+10. 360 degree viewer isn't used
 11. Migrate EXIF sidecars
 12. The vertical spacing seems off on jbmorley.co.uk (this is probably a legacy stylesheet issue)
 13. Markdown issues